asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 1 directory, 3 files
 ```

-`protos_protoactor.go` defines Proto.actor-specific interface, struct, and function.
+`protos_protoactor.go` defines Proto.Actor-specific interface, struct, and function.
 They are covered in the below sections:

 ### Grain Implementation